 3. Choosing a Power Source

-Most DIY installs use the cigarette lighter plug but this limits features like parking mode.
-Hardwiring is possible at home but it requires fuse knowledge, crimping tools and a solid understanding of your vehicle’s electrical layout.
+Many DIY installs use the cigarette lighter plug but this limits features like parking mode, auto-activation ans so on.
+Hardwiring is not so much a DIY thing as it requires fuse knowledge, crimping tools and a solid understanding of your vehicle’s electrical layout and more.

 4. Testing the Camera

-Once connected you’ll need to check angle, stability, video quality and make sure the camera powers on when the ignition starts.
+Once connected, the angle of use needs to be checked, stability, video quality and making sure the camera powers on when the ignition starts.

 Professional Dash Cam Installation: What You Get

 Professional dash cam installation gives you more than just neat wiring.
-Autospark’s technicians install dash cams every day, across every type of vehicle.
+Autospark’s technicians install dash cams every day and across every type of vehicle.
 With decades of combined experience, that includes compact passenger cars to 4WDs and commercial fleets.
 Here’s what professional installation from our trained team includes:

-Wires are routed behind trim panels, around airbags and through safe zones to make sure you get a factory-finish look.
+Wires are routed effectively behind trim panels, around airbags and through safe zones to make sure you get a factory-finish look and not adversely affecting anything else.
 The last thing we want you driving off with is an eye sore.

-Professionals connect your dash cam directly to your fuse box using the correct taps and fuses.
-This enables 24/7 recording without draining the battery, giving you peace of mind.
+Professionals safely connect your dash cam directly to your fuse box using the correct taps and fuses.
+This can enable 24/7 recording without issue like draining the battery, ultimately giving you peace of mind.

-We position your dash cam in a legal, safe and sensor-friendly location that maximises visibility and recording clarity.
-You’ll know you’re driving a complaint vehicle if we’ve done your install.
+We effectively position your dash cam in a legal, safe and sensor-friendly location that maximises visibility and recording clarity.
+You’ll know you’re driving a complaint vehicle after we’ve done your install.

-Incorrect DIY wiring can cause shorts, battery drain or ECU faults.
-Professionals make sure every connection is secure and compliant.
+Incorrect DIY wiring can cause some issues hidden unexpected issues, like shorts, battery drain or ECU faults and a myriad of other issues that can be expensive to remedy.
+Professionals make sure every connection is secure, the installationis compliant and you get the best from your device choice.

 Your dash cam is set up, configured and tested, meaning you get to drive away with crystal-clear footage from day one.